Sleep & Brain Development

 Brainstem Spinal cord ↓ The Twitch signal returns → Spinal cord ↑ Cerebellum Thalamus Cortex Hippocampus Green: signal out · Amber: feedback returning to memory

-Researchers can watch the brain's body map being drawn in real time simply by watching where the twitches appear.
+Researchers can watch the brain's body map being drawn in real time, simply by watching where the twitches appear.

 Where twitches appear and when